compor/sodden/README.md

    Omitting `CMAKE_INSTALL_PREFIX` will use the `../install/` directory relative to the build directory.

+## Benchmark-specific configuration options

+TODO

+## How the harness works

+For a general description on how this harness operates please have a look [here][5].

 [1]: http://www.martincarlisle.com/olden.html
 [2]: https://github.com/compor/olden
 [3]: https://cmake.org
 [4]: https://github.com/compor/llvm-ir-cmake-utils
+[5]: doc/harness.md